unagent/zai/README.md

 ```
 Done, now tool will watch for commands that you type in your editor when file is being saved.

+## Run - with user prompts
-If you want use your own prompt, please call it as follows
+If you want use your own prompts, please call it as follows

 ```
 zai --config /home/user/zac/config.json --patterns '*tex' '*.txt' --prompts user_prompts/